 In 2019 we launched our Rural Homes | Rural Lives campaign, screening four short films at our annual conference which highlighted the impact of the lack of affordable homes in rural communities, and demonstrated that rural housing is the key to unlocking rural economic potential.

-The campaign is informed by a survey carried out in January 2019 of people who have been affected by housing challenges in rural Scotland.
-Initial findings suggest that the existing shortage of rural housing is being made much worse by the impact of tourism platforms such as Airbnb.
+The campaign, run in conjunction with Scottish Rural Action, called on the Scottish Government, local authorities, community organisations, housing associations, landowners and employers to work together to ensure rural equity in housing provision.
+In particular it highlighted the negative impact that lack of rural housing has on businesses trying to invest, grow and recruit staff, a fact emphasised by the findings of a 2019 survey which suggest that the existing shortage of rural housing is being made much worse by the impact of tourism platforms such as Airbnb.
 Respondents suggested that making it easier for community organisations and individuals to build new homes, alongside use of the land reform act to make land available for housing, could help address the complex problem of affordable rural housing.

 Fiona Thompson of Scottish Rural Action said that the survey had given a powerful insight into the impact housing shortages on rural economies: